bhavesprajapati/gsap-animation/README.md

-# how to use this code:
+# How to use this code:
 In the section where you want scroll animation , give the class panel center.

 ##